tenggaard/Embedded-heterogeneity.github.io/README.md

 Unfortunately (in terms of being new) / encouraging (in terms of being feasible and promising), something along the lines of the dynamic options above has was published last year: [Analysing Lexical Semantic Change with Contextualised Word Representations](https://www.aclweb.org/anthology/2020.acl-main.365/)

-# Embedding methodology
+# Embedding choices and validation

 The embedding of a corpus is an attempt to represent (semantic) similarities between words based on the distribution (co-occurence) of words in the corpus.
-Here, I will briefly elaborate on three challenges when working with word embeddings, and how handling these challenges might look, when the focus is to represent a particular corpus as well as possible (as opposed to say generalize the embedding to be usable in different settings):
+Here, I will briefly elaborate on three aspects of embeddings, and how validation might look, when the focus is to represent a particular corpus as well as possible (as opposed to say generalize the embedding to be usable in different settings):
 1. Corpus preprocessing prior to embedding
-1. Training an embedding requires making multiple choices 'in advance'
-1. Using an embedding in a valid way requires taking its (potential) stochastic nature into account
+1. Deciding embedding parameters
+1. Assessing the effect of the (potentially) stochastic nature of embeddings

 ## Corpus preprocessing
 Embedding the 'raw' corpus can pose various technical challenges (e.g. rare words, large vocabulary).
 Many pre-processing steps can be applied, e.g. removing words deemed 'unimportant' (often so called stop words), lemmatizing/stemming words, removing words with few characters and/or removing numbers.

-In addition, given the analysis, certain distinctions might be relevant to make explicit, such as the part-of-speech or grammatical tense or voice.
+While some choices might be analytically motivated (such as splitting words based on their part-of-speech or grammatical tense or voice), this will often not resolve all these choices.

 ## Embedding parameters